QuickFastly/Nova-Regna/World/Map/Shinzen/City of Hashiri/Iwaji.md

     </table>
   </div>

-Iwaji is a town located within the [[Kaidō ward]] of the city of [[City of Hashiri]].
+Iwaji is a town located within the [[Kaidō ward]] of the city of [[Hashiri]].
 It is a primarily residential area with both high density and low density areas divided by a small commercial district, and is home to a large mining operation and industrial airport.

 -----
 > [!cite] Author info